 In summary, then, the flouting of conversational maxims in the classroom can be used to encourage critical thinking, increase engagement, and foster social interaction.
 As Ziashahabi et al. (2020) and Rabab'ah et al. (2024) suggest, further research is needed into this phenomenon to ascertain its full implications on educational practice and student interactions.

 However, when students habitually introduce irrelevant information during discussions, it takes away from the discussion topic.
 It can confuse or irritate peers, who will have to work harder to get the discussion back on track.
-Abdi Wahyudi (2020) also observed that this can be a cause of a noisy and disorderly classroom.
+Wahyudi (2020) also observed that this can be a cause of a noisy and disorderly classroom.
 When a student provides something irrelevant like a joke, other students laugh and comment on one another.
 Eventually, the class was not favorable because this incident occurred repeatedly.

 2.3.
 Previous Research about Maxim Flouting